timjzee/frankenstein-v2/articles/2017-12-6-frankenstein.markdown

 categories: linguistics literature text-mining
 ---

+*NOTE: If your just looking for gold standard hand annotation files, scroll down to the bottom of this page.*

 # Introduction

 A few years ago—when I still wanted to major in English literature—I decided to read *Frankenstein*.
 Apart from being vaguely interested in the story, I was mainly drawn to it because of the weird 19th century Romantic drama surrounding its inception.
 Long story short, Percy, a 22 year old poet, meets Mary, the 17 year old daughter of a prominent intellectual; Percy deserts his pregnant wife to party with Mary in continental Europe, where Mary participates in a ghost story competition and writes *Frankenstein*; Back in England, Percy edits and publishes *Frankenstein* before drowning off the coast of Italy.